infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/flight-planning.md

 Step 4

-: Some approaches may give you a further option called Transitions.
+: Some approaches may give you a further option called a Transition.
 These usually start the approach from a navigation aid such as a VOR, but if you would prefer, you can just select 'Vectors to Final' and the transition will not be included.